funkshun/msbwtCloud/README.md

 #### batchFastCountOccurrences

-OptimiOfSeqzed Routine to count occurrences of a list of sequences
+Optimized Routine to count occurrences of a list of sequences

 - Arguments
     `seqList::List<String>`: List of sequences to be counted